Master of Science in Anatomy, Teacher Education Concentration

 On this page:

-A new concentration in the non-thesis, course option Master's in Anatomy degree program has been established for students interested in teaching anatomy at the college level as a career.
-This concentration has been developed with the cooperation and participation of faculty in the College of Education and Human Services.
+If you are interested in a career teaching anatomy at the college level, consider Wright State’s concentration in the non-thesis, course option Master's in Anatomy degree program.
+This concentration has been developed with the cooperation and participation of faculty in the College of Health, Education, and Human Services.

-View Master of Science in Anatomy, Teacher Education Concentration program information and degree requirements in the University Catalog.
+View the Master of Science in Anatomy, Teacher Education Concentration program information and degree requirements in the Academic Catalog.

-In addition to the requirements of the Wright State University Graduate School, the following requirements of the Department of Neuroscience, Cell Biology, and Physiology must be met in order to be considered for admission for the Master of Science in Anatomy Program.
+In addition to the requirements of the Wright State University Graduate School, the following department requirements must be met in order to be considered for admission to the Master of Science in Anatomy Program.

 - All applicants must have a B.A., B.S., or equivalent degree.